hypergrok/chunkit/README.md

 <h3 align="center">Turn URLs into LLM-friendly markdown chunks</h3>

-Chunkit allows you to scrape and convert webpages into markdown chunks suitable for RAG applications.
+Chunkit allows you to scrape and convert webpages into markdown chunks, for RAG/LLM applications.

 ### Getting started